thomaswp/thomaswp.github.io/content/project/snap-replay/index.md

 show_featured_image: false
 ---

-Instructional videos are an important part of online learning that can support asynchronous courses, distance education, and -- in my case -- a flipped classroom, where students learn at home and then do hand-on labs in class when I can support them.
+Instructional videos are an important part of online learning that can support asynchronous courses, distance education, and -- in my case -- a flipped classroom, where students learn at home and then do hands-on labs in class when I can support them.

 One challenge: videos can be pretty dull, and it's easy for students tune out.
-For programming in particular, [it's helpful for students to program alongside the instructor](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008090), as advocated by [Software Carpentry](https://carpentries.org/).
+For programming in particular, [it's helpful for students to program alongside the instructor](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008090), as advocated for by [Software Carpentry](https://carpentries.org/).

-After teaching during the pandemic, I set out to create a better form of online video that would be as effective -- or maybe even more -- than a live classroom lecture.
+After teaching during the pandemic, I set out to create a better form of online video that would be as effective as -- or maybe even more effective than -- a live classroom lecture.
 I wanted to create videos that would:
 * Engage students in the most effective forms of learning, like actively answering questions and constructing their own knowledge.
 * Prompt the student to explore and understand the code the instructor was sharing.
 * Create the feeling of a 1-on-1 tutoring session, with the instructor right next to the student.